 I don’t think they could have been clearer: Great content is the way to win the Internet.

 Search engine marketing (SEM) is the tool you use to get your online face out there and bring in the traffic you can count on for increasing conversions.
 However, business owners often underestimate the importance of great content: it’s a costly mistake.
-SEM might bring in your target clientele, but if your web copy is lacking, the traffic won’t turn into paying customers.
-Think of it this way- SEM is your best sales person, bringing people right to the door of your business.
-They peek in to see a business in bad order if your content is shabby, poor quality or thin, and they’ll turn right around and go do business with someone who inspires confidence.
+SEM might bring in your target clientele, but the traffic won’t turn into paying customers if your web copy is lacking.
+Think of it this way- SEM is your best salesperson, bringing people right to the door of your business.
+They peek in to see a business in bad order if your content is shabby, poor quality, or thin, and they’ll turn right around and go do business with someone who inspires confidence.

 There is no replacement for quality website copy.

 Your website’s content has to be structured to support your SEO efforts to see the best results.
 The appropriate keywords and key terms should be weaved into your work naturally.
 However, if you use your keywords too often, or not enough, depending on the context and length of the piece, you’ll see little benefit or be penalized for keyword stuffing by the search engines.
 There’s a fine balance that must be created to maximize its effectiveness.